jharenza/handbook/docs/development/repo_guide.md

 ### Branding

-Public repositories should maintain a consistent Kids First logo with the title of the repository's application in the head of the README file.
+Public repositories should maintain a consistent D3b logo with the title of the repository's application in the head of the README file.

 ### Badges